Leoc76101111/AlfredTheButler/README.md

   - always -- always stash compasses and tributes whenever alfred is triggered
 - sliders for maximum amount of item to restock up to
     - set to 0 if u do not want to restock that item

+### Gambling Settings
+- Enable gambling -- toggle on/off for alfred to gamble
+- Obols threshold -- amount of obols before starting gambling
+- Language -- set to your client language so that it can match the categoies.
+- For English and Chinese (simplified)
+  - drop down to select gambling category
+- For Other
+  - text input to accept the gambking category

 ## For devs
 Alfred exposes an external collection of functions via global variable `PLUGIN_alfred_the_butler`.